About WhatDoTheyKnow

 Can I request information about myself? #

-No. The correct channel for requesting any information that a public authority holds about you is via a Subject Access request using the Data Protection law.
+No. If you want to access information that a public authority holds about you, you need to make a Subject Access request in private.

-If you see that somebody has included personal information, perhaps by mistake, in a request, please contact us immediately so we can remove it.
+If you see that somebody has included personal information in a request, please contact us so that we can remove it.

 Can I request information about a deceased person? #

-When seeking information relating to a deceased person please carefully consider if a Freedom of Information request via WhatDoTheyKnow is appropriate and think about the potential impacts of making the request, and receiving a response, in public.
+When seeking information relating to a deceased person please consider if a Freedom of Information request is appropriate.
+Think about the potential impacts of making the request, and receiving a response, in public.

-WhatDoTheyKnow is only for making requests for information which anyone could expect to obtain if they requested it.
-There are some laws, and procedures, which give certain people special rights to information, such as the Access to Health Records Act 1990 and the Ministry of Defence procedure for accessing records of deceased service personnel.
-Where the requester has a special right to the information being sought requests should be made privately and directly and not via WhatDoTheyKnow.
+WhatDoTheyKnow is only for making requests for information which anyone could expect to be given.
+There are laws, and procedures, which give some people special rights to information, such as the Access to Health Records Act 1990 and the Ministry of Defence procedure for accessing records of deceased service personnel.
+If you have a special right to the information, your request should be made directly, and not via WhatDoTheyKnow.

 If you think there is information about a deceased person that we should remove, please refer to our policy , and contact us with any queries.